Last updated: June 20, 2026

 Calling a child care provider

-“I am filing my taxes and may need your provider name, address, and taxpayer ID for Form 2441.
-Can you tell me how you provide that information to parents?”
+“I am filing taxes and may need your provider name, address, and taxpayer ID for Form 2441.
+Can you tell me how you give that information to parents?”

 Calling the IRS about a notice